-Cheryl was in her thirties when she wrote a letter to her father telling him how she felt.
-“What do I have to do to get your approval?” was the most important question she asked in the lengthy letter she prayerfully and lovingly composed.
-After reading it over, she dropped it off at her parents’ home.
+Cheryl was in her 30s when she wrote a letter to her father telling him how she felt.
+The most important question she asked in her letter was, ‘What do I have to do to get your approval?’"
+After reading it over, she dropped it off at her parents' home.

 How many parents and children are estranged because they don’t understand one another?
 Unfortunately, many people seem unable to express their feelings and may be misunderstood by those closest to them.
 So for years an artificial barrier can stand between family members.